kazi-abdullah-al-hasnaine/kazi-abdullah-al-hasnaine/README.md

 # 💫 About Me:
-I currently a student of North South University, Bangladesh
+currently a student of North South University, Bangladesh

 ## 🌐 Socials: